6 Request Compute, Memory, and Latency Bottlenecks

 RadixAttention

 RadixAttention (Zheng et al. 2023), introduced in the SGLang framework, stores KV cache entries in a radix tree keyed by token sequences.
 A radix tree is a prefix-compressed trie: shared prefixes are stored once, and branches diverge only where token sequences differ.
+An example radix tree is shown in Figure 6.5.

 When a new request arrives, the system walks the radix tree matching its token sequence.
 If the first 2,048 tokens match a cached prefix, those KV entries are reused directly — no prefill needed for them.
 The system only runs prefill on the remaining tokens that diverge from the cached prefix.
 For a request with a 2,000-token system prompt and a 200-token user message, this cuts prefill work by roughly 90%.